 Driving in Argentina usually involves long distances and, apart from the main highways, roads are generally in poor condition.
-Traffic drives on the right and the minimum driving age is 18 years.
-Speed limits are 130kph (80mph) on motorways, 80kph (50mph) on one-lane roads and 40 to 60kph (25 to 37mph) in built-up areas.
+Traffic drives on the right and the minimum age for unsupervised driving is 18 years.
+Speed limits are 130kph (80mph) on motorways, up to 100kph (62mph) on other non-urban roads and 20 to 60kph (12 to 37mph) in built-up areas.

 Regulations, signs and conduct are similar to those in the USA or Europe, although drivers can be impatient and have little regard for lanes or the wearing of seat belts.
 Checkpoints exist to prevent meat, vegetables and other food products entering into Mendoza, San Juan, Patagonia, Catamarca, Jujuy, Salta and Tucumán.